 He was a much sought after jeweler with the Hollywood set and his pieces were worn by numerous starlets on and off-screen.
 One famed jewelry collector and cinema star who was fond of Ruser’s work was Ava Gardner.
 She was given one piece, a custom item, which was made jointly by William Ruser and Van Cleef and Arpels.
 The item bears a personalized inscription from both design teams and further highlights the level of design stardom Ruser had achieved in his short tenure on Rodeo Drive.

-A Mid-Century domed cocktail ring set with stunning diamonds shows Ruser’s ability to create classic styles as well as his famed freshwater pearl pieces
+From the Beladora Archives: A Mid-Century domed cocktail ring set with stunning diamonds shows Ruser’s ability to create classic styles as well as his famed freshwater pearl pieces

 Some of the most spectacular of Ruser’s work is his flawless floral motifs.
 He would handpick colored, elongated freshwater pearls and layer them to form luscious, blossoming flowers of delicate hue and opalescent sheen.